International Symposion

 aims of cooperation.
 Among them there are three problems which appear to

-I.P.O. of immediate and vital interest.
+the I.P.O. of immediate and vital interest.
 The first and foremost is the tragic

 situation in the Holy Land of Palestine and in Jerusalem where recent political

-religions, Judaism.
-Christianity, and Islam.
+religions, Judaism, Christianity and Islam.
 Jerusalem must again be the

 Holy City of the people of Jerusalem and Palestine, be they Jews, Christians

-or Muslims to live in peace and harmony.
+or Muslims, to live in peace and harmony.

-I.P.O. secondly feels that one of the main obstacles to meaningful understanding
+The I.P.O. secondly feels that one of the main obstacles to meaningful understanding

 and cooperation between Islam and Christianity is the continuing existence